lf-edge/ekuiper/docs/en_US/manager-ui/overview.md

 ## Extended reading

-- [How to display custom plugins in the installation list of the management console](plugins_in_manager.md): Kuiper provides a plugin extension mechanism, and users can implement custom plugins based on the extended interface.
+- [How to display custom plugins in the installation list of the management console](plugins_in_manager.md): eKuiper provides a plugin extension mechanism, and users can implement custom plugins based on the extended interface.
 On the management console, users can install plugins directly through the interface.
 If readers have customized plugins and want to show them in the installation list of the management console, this article can give readers some reference.
 - If the readers want to develop their own plug-in, they can refer to [Plugin Development Tutorial](../plugins/plugins_tutorial.md) for more information.
-- [EMQ edge-stack project](https://github.com/emqx/edge-stack): This project allows users to install and test EMQ edge series products more easily, realize industrial data analysis, edge data aggregation, and Kuiper-based edge data analysis and other one-stop edge solutions.
+- [EMQ edge-stack project](https://github.com/emqx/edge-stack): This project allows users to install and test EMQ edge series products more easily, realize industrial data analysis, edge data aggregation, and eKuiper-based edge data analysis and other one-stop edge solutions.